unguul/learn/pages/03.installation/01.environment/02.homestead/docs.md

 3. For more help with Homestead visit [Homestead's documentation](https://www.sitepoint.com/quick-tip-get-homestead-vagrant-vm-running/).
 If that doesn't help, join us in [chat](https://chat.userfrosting.com).

 4. Keep in mind, yaml files are white-space sensititve.
 Look for typos in your yaml file, including whitespace.
 For help with YAML sytax, check out Grav's [YAML Basic Rules](https://learn.getgrav.org/advanced/yaml) or [YAML to JSON](https://www.json2yaml.com/convert-yaml-to-json).

+### Installing UserFrosting

+Now that you've logged into the virtual machine and have all the mappings properly set up, you can finish installing UserFrosting.

 #### Composer dependencies